 Hello!
 I am a picture book author and illustrator, I run courses and masterclasses on all aspects of creating picture books and I also mentor students professionally.
 Picture books are my passion!

 As a child I pored over illustrations in picture books and I loved drawing from an early age.
 I remember being asked by my friends to draw rabbits for them, but I found reading very difficult.
-I only learned I was dyslexic and dysgraphic much later on in life.
+I only learned I was dyslexic much later on in life.
 That explained my frustration and humiliation in the class room and on the scrabble board.
 I wrote Back to Front and Upside Down based on my experiences to help children overcome the shame of asking for help.

 After school I earned a degree in Fine Art at the Kent Institute of Art and Design in Canterbury where I achieved a BA degree in Painting.
 I moved to London in 1995 and had many different jobs, until I met a trainee life coach called Dawn Winder.
 She asked me what I really wanted to do.
 I said ‘Illustrate picture books’.
 Dawn helped me take small steps towards this goal and began studying children’s illustration at Putney School of Art.
 Here I produced my first dummy book Small Florence, which was published and started my dream career as an author illustrator.